CumulusNetworks/docs/content/guides/NVUE Command Reference/Set-and-Unset-Commands/BGP.md

 ## <h>nv set vrf \<vrf-id\> router bgp address-family ipv4-unicast aggregate-route \<aggregate-route-id\> as-set</h>

-Turns generation of an `AS_SET` for route aggregate on or off.
+Turns generation of an `AS_SET` for route aggregate on or off for the specified VRF.
 When `on`, BGP creates an aggregate address with a mathematical set of autonomous systems.
 The `AS_SET` option summarizes the `AS_PATH` attributes of all the individual routes to help BGP detect and avoid loops.
 The default setting is `off`.

 ### Command Syntax